HiDeoo/starlight-videos/docs/src/content/docs/content/video.md

 description: // TODO(HiDeoo)
 ---

-A video is the most basic type of content supported by the Starlight Videos plugin.
 A video page displays a video player at the top of the page with additional content below it.
-All videos can be listed in a [videos page](/content/videos/).
+All videos can be listed in a [videos page](/content/videos/) and are unrelated to each other contrary to [collection videos](/content/collection-video/).

 // TODO(HiDeoo) Link to example in aside, e.g. "See it in action" in https://starlight.astro.build/getting-started/